leahghartman/fp-tools/README.md

 - **VASP** (`XDATCAR`)
 - **XYZ** (`.xyz`)

-Each frame must include atomic positions.
+Each frame/timestep **must** include atomic positions.
 Box dimensions can be provided separately if needed (as in the case of VASP's XDATCAR file format).
 Optionally, velocities can be included to enable calculations such as correlation functions.

 ### Output Files